getodk/docs/odk1-src/aggregate-aws.rst

 1. Go to https://your.domain and check that Aggregate is running.

+2. Click :guilabel:`Sign in with Aggregate password` to login with the default username and password.

+    | username: ``administrator``
+    | password: ``aggregate``

-2. Login and change the administrator account's password!
+3. Change the administrator account's password!